 Aerosmith’s first album was released in 1973 entitled Aerosmith.
 The band followed up that album a year later in 1974 with the album Get Your Wings.
 In 1975 they released their breakout album Toys in the Attic.
 The band followed up that smash record with Rocks in 1976.
 It was an album that many feel was even stronger than Toys in the Attic.
 The band ended the decade of the 1970s with two more albums entitled Draw the Line in 1977 and Night in the Ruts in 1979.

 Aerosmith’s comeback began with the release of the album Permanent Vacation in 1987.
 The album staged the second great period of commercial success for the band with a series of three albums that featured major hits singles that topped the charts and earned Grammy Awards.
 These three records included 1987’s Permanent Vacation,1989’s Pump and 1993’s Get a Grip Many older fans of the band were not happy with the use of outside writers on these three albums.
-The sound was far more commercials and ballad heavy then their 1970’s albums.
-Nonetheless there was no denying the commercial success of the albums and the band sounded great.
+The sound was far more commercial and ballad-heavy then their 1970s albums.
+Nonetheless, there was no denying the commercial success of the albums and the band sounded great.

 Aerosmith closed out their catalog of studio albums released in the 20th century with the album Nine Lives in 1997.
 The first twenty years of the 21st century has seen the release of only two new Aerosmith studio albums entitled Just Push Play in 2001 and Music from Another Dimension! in 2012.
 Perhaps the biggest surprise of the 21st century Aerosmith was the release if the album Honkin’ on Bobo in 2004.
 It was an album of blues covers that Aerosmith rocked hard on signifying a return to their 1970s sound.
 The album also contained one new Aerosmith song called “The Grind.”

 Our Top 10 Aerosmith Albums list is a completely subjective list of our favorite Aerosmith albums.
-Its a list wrapped in a short discography meant to showcase the Aerosmith’s albums history to those unfamiliar with it.
-The same goes for the albums picks.
+It’s a list wrapped in a short discography meant to showcase the Aerosmith’s album’s history to those unfamiliar with it.
+The same goes for the album picks.
 We all have our opinions we would love to hears yours.
 Just be nice.

 # 10 – Honkin’ on Bobo

 We open up our top 10 Aerosmith albums list with this great album of blues covers.
-Aerosmith plays so hard on this album it will knock of your rock and roll shoes.
-This was a welcome return to the old Aerosmith dirty sound from the 1970’s that we all fell in love with.
-Standout tracks included The Rolling Stones cover “You Gotta Move,” the Aretha Franklin cover “Never Loved a Girl” and the great Bo Diddley cover “Road Runner.”
+Aerosmith plays so hard on this album that it will knock off your rock and roll shoes.
+This was a welcome return to the old Aerosmith dirty sound from the 1970s that we all fell in love with.
+Standout tracks included The Rolling Stones’ cover “You Gotta Move,” Aretha Franklin’s “Never Loved a Girl” and the great Bo Diddley’s cover of “Road Runner.”